 SEPTA is an organization of interested parents, most with children receiving special services through the district, as well as special education faculty/administration who join together to help all our children reach their fullest potential.
 Special services range from resource room, classroom aides, occupational/speech therapy, special education classes in district and outside the district.
 Any parent of a child who receives special services should join SEPTA.

-SEPTA has close to 300 members, of which 170 are staff members!
+Eastchester SEPTA has over 260 members, of which 145 are teachers, administrators,and staff members!

-Canine Therapy is offered at Anne Hutchinson, Waverly, EMS, and now, EHS..
-SEPTA with support from the Eastchester School Foundation, The Eastchester 5K Committee and Focus for Health, has brought this program into it's eighth year in the district.
+Canine Integrative Therapy continues to be offered at Anne Hutchinson, Waverly, EMS, & EHS.
+SEPTA with support from the Eastchester School Foundation and the Matthew DeMarco Foundation, provides this ever-popular therapy, now in its eleventh year with The Giving Retriever.
 The program brings "Therapeutic Assistance Dog Training" into the Special Needs classrooms.
 "Students work collaboratively to train the Assistance Dogs while practicing life skills: focus, concentration, patience, timing-sequencing, planning, teamwork and cooperation."
-We are excited to see the EHSPTA expand this program in the future to include all HS students in the district who can benefit from this therapy that has supported our students on the Autistic Spectrum for all these years.

 School to Work: